-Intermediate and Advanced Levels
+Intermediate and Advanced Levels - Digital Images

-Whenever possible, Intermediate and Advanced level images will be judged by photographic artists who are not members of the club.
-Whenever possible, experienced nature photographers will be used to judge the nature categories.
+Whenever possible, Intermediate and Advanced level images will be judged by certified photographic judges or artists who are not members of the club.
+Whenever possible, experienced nature photographers will be used to judge the natural world and wildlife categories.